eminaktas/kubedns-shepherd/README.md

 KubeDNS Shepherd supports dynamic parameters.
 Here are the supported keys, which should be used within `{{ }}`:

-> [!WARNING]
-> **Compatibility with GKE and EKS**
->
-> Please note that the templating for `.clusterDomain`, `.dnsDomain`, `.clusterName`, and nameservers does not work in GKE or EKS due to missing kubelet-config and kubeadm-config ConfigMaps in those environments.
-If you are using these platforms, these parameters will not be automatically discovered.
-You can either define these values manually or ignore them if dynamic configuration is not required.

 #### Supported Keys

 - `.podNamespace`: Adds the configured pod's namespace.
-- `.clusterDomain`: Adds the discovered cluster domain from the `kubelet-config` ConfigMap.
+- `.clusterDomain`: Adds the discovered cluster domain.
-- `.dnsDomain`: Adds the discovered DNS domain from the `kubeadm-config` ConfigMap.
-- `.clusterName`: Adds the discovered cluster name from the `kubeadm-config` ConfigMap.

-Nameservers can also be configured if they are not defined by users in the `DNSClass`.
-It will extract the value from the `kubelet-config` ConfigMap.
+Nameservers can also be configured automatically by controller if they are not defined by users in the `DNSClass`.

-**Note:** It may fail to discover these parameters if the resources do not exist in your cluster.
-You can ignore them if you don't use dynamic configuration.

 ## Use Cases